cs-fullstack-fall-2018/javascript-basics-starter-html-Kevin-CodeCrew/README.md

 # JavaScript-Basics-Starter-HTML-Day1
-A basic starter HTML page
+A basic starter HTML page to be used during initial exercises